Out on 20 August 2026

 Synopsis

-As Dante and his friends leave their small town for the rush of Copacabana, they can only think of the endless possibilities.
+As Dante and his friends leave their small town for the rush of the big city, they can only think of the endless possibilities.
+But Rio de Janeiro is not the easiest place to live in and the rent is due every month.

-But the capital city of Rio de Janeiro is not the easiest place to live in and the rent is due every month.
 As a kind gesture turns rotten, Dante and his crew have to figure out a way to make money, and to make it fast.
 They find their answer through a new website, offering authentic dinners to foreign travellers and Rio's elite.
 How hard can it be?

 When a joke addition to the menu sees them make all the money they need in one night, Dante is faced with a question he never thought he would be: how much money is enough to stop cooking human flesh?

-As Dante and his friends leave their small town for the rush of Copacabana, they can only think of the endless possibilities.
+As Dante and his friends leave their small town for the rush of the big city, they can only think of the endless possibilities.
+But Rio de Janeiro is not the easiest place to live in and the rent is due every month.

-But the capital city of Rio de Janeiro is not the easiest place to live in and the rent is due every month.
 As a kind gesture turns rotten, Dante and his crew have to figure out a way to make money, and to make it fast.
 They find their answer through a new website, offering authentic dinners to foreign travellers and Rio's elite.
 How hard can it be?

 When a joke addition to the menu sees them make all the money they need in one night, Dante is faced with a question he never thought he would be: how much money is enough to stop cooking human flesh?